Understanding Executive Function: What It Is and Why It Matters

 4. Gather Your Inputs

-Review your project lists or backlog
+Review your project lists or backlogs

 Check yesterday's incomplete items